 Over 300 wines from around the world and 30 of the most renowned celebrity chefs can be found under one (huge) tent for two days of epicurean delights, sponsored by Lexus.
 Besides the bites of delectable food and getting to meet winemakers, the inside of the tent is an event in itself.
 Thousands of happy tasters fill the space, which is dotted with luxury Lexus cars, VIP sections and auction items.
 It’s a party!

 Sure, it can get crowded and you may have to wait in line for things like this pulled pork sandwich, but this is an event you don’t want to miss!
 The food and the wine are top-notch.

 Celebrity Chefs (and Other Celebrities)

-Over the last three years, I have met several iconic chefs and tasted their food while at Pebble, like Tyler Florence, Nancy Silverton, Charles Phan, Hubert Keller and Susur Lee, just to name a few.
+Over the last three years, I have met several iconic chefs and tasted their food while at Pebble Beach Food & Wine, like Tyler Florence, Nancy Silverton, Charles Phan, Hubert Keller and Susur Lee, just to name a few.
 This year, I met such celebrity chefs as Cat Cora, Elizabeth Falkner, and Jonathan Waxman.
 Even Drew Barrymore was present to pour her newly released Barrymore Wines rosé.
 You just never know who you’ll run into at these events!

 From small bites at the Lexus Grand Tasting to multi-coursed dinners paired with wine, your mouth will be in foodie heaven.
 The Trout Crudo with Green Almond Ajo Blanco by Chef Ryan Pollino (of Aatxe SF) and the Wood Roasted Lamb Meatballs with watermelon radish salad & whipped feta from Chef Yousef Ghalani (of FIG Santa Monica) were certainly highlights.